Main content

 Entering Germany

 You can familiarise yourself with the entry rules for coming to Germany in the section “Entering Germany”.
-Here you will find information on applying for a visa, the costs and processing time and other links, e.g. a list of German representation abroad.
+Here you will find information on the course of the visa process and further links, e.g. a list of German representation abroad.

 EU citizens can enter Germany without a visa.
 Nationals of the European Economic Area (EEA: Iceland, Liechtenstein and Norway) have equal status with EU citizens who have an unrestricted entitlement to freedom of movement.
 Nationals of Switzerland also enjoy freedom of movement within the EU.